 from the death of her father and paid off all of William's debts and by the 1880's they had five children.

-Roberta with her brother Robert R. Barrow Jr. had interest in the vast Barrow Lands and Plantations
+Roberta with her brother Robert R. Barrow Jr. had interest in the vast Barrow Lands and farms

 Parish in Louisiana.
-She had to make frequent business trips to Terrebonne and fell in love with Residence
+She had to make frequent business trips to Terrebonne and fell in love with Volumnia Farm,

-named so because it was where her father Robert R. Barrow Sr. claimed his residence among his many Plantations.
+named so because it was where her father Robert R. Barrow Sr. claimed his residence among his many farms.

 William didn't want to leave Winchester and the beautiful Cumberland Mountains for the low delta flat lands

 of Terrebonne Parish.
 The loss of their only son David completely devastated William and he began to have